Hi, I’m Eric Levine, a professor in the Department of Neuroscience in the School of Medicine.

 In my research laboratory, we study neurophysiology, with a particular interest in how synapses are modulated by endogenous cannabinoids and nerve growth factors.
 Another area of research uses human neurons to explore the pathophysiology underlying autism and epilepsy.

 Hi!
-I'm Etan Markus, a professor in the Department of Psychological Sciences.
+I'm Etan Markus, a professor in Psychological Sciences.
 I'm a "Behavioral Neuroscientist", interested in the brain basis of behavior.
 My research focuses on the process in which we turn experiences into long term memories.

 We live in exciting times with new insights into how our brain works being uncovered almost daily!
 I love to share my knowledge both with the undergraduates in my lab and in my classes.
 My teaching & mentorship has been recognized...